Informal wear: Etiquette

-Informal attire is today considered a form of dress customarily appropriate for all formal settings, which do not explicitly require white tie or black tie.
-For instance, it is commonly worn to religious services and funerals, in government offices and schools.
-Some professions, like law or finance, may require it.
+Informal attire is today considered a form of dress customarily appropriate for all formal settings, which do not explicitly require white tie or black tie, or morning dress.
+For instance, it is commonly worn to religious services and funerals, in public-sector offices and schools.
+Some professions, such as law or finance, may require it.
 Because of its strong association with the business world, informal attire is also known as international standard business dress, business professional or business formal.